NickP005/NickP005/README.md

 Welcome to my GitHub realm!
 I'm NickP05, a living being from Earth.
 I'm passionate about programming, ancient languages and flying.

-- 🌱 Currently exploring the wonders of Rust 🦀
+- 🌱 Currently exploring the wonders of Rust 🦀 and Go (Golang) 🚀
 - 💬 Reach out to me for discussions on Python 🐍, JavaScript 🌐, C/C++ 🔍, PHP 🕸️, Java ☕, or Swift 📱 (+ SwiftUI 🎨).
 - 🚀 Join my Discord server: [Join Now](https://discord.gg/u5vYznP)